cryskram/Bilobe/README.md

 ![A preview of Bilobe](preview/bilobeTerminal1.png)
 ## Requirements
  - Everything is taken care by the Bilobe installer
- - Just follow thge installation instructions.
+ - Just follow the installation instructions.

 ## Installation